 Finding space to study on campus can be difficult, particularly during revision & exam periods.
 We're working with the university to improve study space options.

-Did you know, you can now use the Library's new Study Space Availability Checker to find out how much free space there is to study in the Library, University House Learning Grid, and Rootes Learning Grid?
-This will be updated regularly by the Library team throughout term 3.
+Did you know, you can now use the Library's Study Space Availability Checker to find out whether there's space to study in the Library, University House Learning Grid, Rootes Learning Grid, and other key study spaces?

-Finally, don’t forget that the SU also has a dedicated student study space available to use during regular SUHQ opening hours (usually the same as Xananas opening times)!
+Finally, don’t forget that the SU also has a dedicated student study space available (when pandemic restrictions allow) to use during regular SUHQ opening hours (usually the same as Xananas opening times)!
 You can find it on Floor 1, on the left-hand side, opposite the meeting rooms just past Reception.

 Discover Alternative Study Spaces...

-We know that finding a study space during Term 3 can be difficult at Warwick.
+We know that finding a study space, particularly during Term 3, can be difficult.
 We asked students to let us know where the best alternative study spaces were, both on and off campus!

 So next time you’re on your sixth lap of the library…pop this page into your favourites, or screenshot our suggestions, and use it to help you find an alternative study space.